 On 7 April 2020, SIGT declared its fourth interim dividend, for the year ending 30 April 2020, at 1.68p per share (in line with the first three quarterly dividends), bringing the total for the year to 6.72p per share (an increase of 1.8% over 2019).
-At the time, the board also said that, barring further unforeseen circumstances, it intends to maintain
+At the time, the board also said that, barring further unforeseen circumstances, it intends to maintain the quarterly dividend rate at 1.68p for the time being.

 More detail of this was provided in our April 2020 update note (see pages 10 and 11 of that note), but to summarise, SIGT's board said that it should do what it can to help shareholders through the current difficult period.
 The board's view is that that SIGT is 'well endowed with distributable reserves' and that the trust is comfortably able to sustain the current dividend rate of 1.68p per share.
-However, this almost certainly means drawing on its revenue reserves and paying an uncovered dividend, which, as illustrated in Figure 16, would be a departure from its practice in recent years (SIGT has paid a covered dividend following its reorganisation in 2012 and has rebuilt its revenue reserves during the period since).
+However, this almost certainly means drawing on its revenue reserves and paying a dividend that is not covered by earnings, which, as illustrated in Figure 16, would be a departure from its practice in recent years (SIGT has paid a covered dividend following its reorganisation in 2012 and has rebuilt its revenue reserves during the period since).
 As at 30 April 2020, SIGT's revenue reserve stood at £2.005m or 4.20p per share.
 Prior to the strategy change in 2012, it stood at 0.3p per share.